Introducing BenchmarkLlm: A Comprehensive Framework for Benchmarking LLM Agents

 |---|---|

-| Completeness | Coverage of the topic |
+| Completeness | Coverage of the topic / task completion |

 | Structure | Organization and logical flow |

-| Accuracy | Factual correctness |
+| Accuracy | Factual / decision correctness |

-| Engagement | Readability and writing quality |
+| Engagement | Communication quality |

-| Evidence Quality | Statistics, examples, citations |
+| Evidence Quality | Use of data, examples, tool responses |

-| Balance | Coverage of different perspectives |
+| Balance | Appropriate scope |

-| Actionability | Practical implementation guidance |
+| Actionability | Practical guidance / actions taken |

 Each dimension includes a reasoning explanation, giving you insight into why scores were assigned.